tribixbite/awesome/README.md

 *   [HeyPuter/puter](https://github.com/HeyPuter/puter) - 🌐 The Internet Computer!
 Free, Open-Source, and Self-Hostable.
 *   [ETCExtensions/Edit-This-Cookie](https://github.com/ETCExtensions/Edit-This-Cookie) - EditThisCookie is the famous Google Chrome/Chromium extension for editing cookies
 *   [NeverDecaf/chromium-web-store](https://github.com/NeverDecaf/chromium-web-store) - Allows adding extensions from chrome web store on ungoogled-chromium.
 Also adds semi-automatic extension updating.
-*   [danielmiessler/Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
-It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 *   [idosal/AgentLLM](https://github.com/idosal/AgentLLM) - AgentLLM is a PoC for browser-native autonomous agents
 *   [ImranR98/apps.obtainium.imranr.dev](https://github.com/ImranR98/apps.obtainium.imranr.dev) - Collection of suggested apps for Obtainium.
 *   [beeman/micro-unfurl](https://github.com/beeman/micro-unfurl) - Small microservice that unfurls a URL and returns the OpenGraph meta data